Maryam2506/Maryam2506/README.md

 - 👋 Hi, I’m @Maryam2506.
+Bachelor's in computer science
 - 👀 I have an interest in front-end development.
 I do some practical exercises on HTML5, CSS3, JAVASCRIPT.
 The library I used to build front-end designs is Reacter JS.
      My first priority as a front-end developer is to make a completely responsive design.
 Another top priority is Client satisfaction.
-- 🌱 I’m currently learning BS in Information Technology.
-I got a 3.60 CGPA in my previous semester.
+- 🌱 Ask me about React JS, Javascript, and my project on maryamtufail279@gmail.com
-- 📫 You can conntact me on Linkdin.
+- 📫 You can approach me at:
+- Faceook: fb.com/maryam2506
+- Gmail: maryamtufail279@gmail.com
 Linkdin: https://www.linkedin.com/in/maryamtufail